For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Use your interest-free overdraft

-Whenever students ask us what’s the best student bank account, our first piece of advice is always the same.
-We suggest looking for the ones with the biggest interest-free overdrafts.
+Whenever students ask us what the best student bank account is, our first tip is to look for the ones with the biggest interest-free overdrafts.

 Most major banks offer a student account.
 And, in most cases, they offer an interest-free overdraft as part of the deal.
 This means that, unlike most bank accounts, you can dip into your overdraft without having to worry about any charges.